isc-projects/stork/doc/usage.rst

 Stork periodically fetches the reservations from the host database backends and updates them in the local database.
 The default interval at which Stork refreshes host reservation information is set to 60 seconds.
-This means that the update in the host reservation database will not be visible in Stork until up to 60 seconds after it was applied.
+This means that an update in the host reservation database will not be visible in Stork until up to 60 seconds after it was applied.
 This interval is currently not configurable.

 .. note::

-   As of Stork 0.6.0 release, the list of host reservations has to be manually refreshed by reloading the browser page to observe the most recent updates fetched from the Kea servers.
+   As of the Stork 0.6.0 release, the list of host reservations must be manually refreshed by reloading the browser page to observe the most recent updates fetched from the Kea servers.